 Taking a Dangerous Job

 My name is Emily Brown.
-I am New York’s top private investigator but also work for the NYPD.
+I am New York’s top private investigator and work for the NYPD.
 We are always looking for Mafia lords, leaders, and their workers.
 My goal is to take all of them out while having this place clean of crime and illegal dealings.
-I have been after one Mafia Lord for over six months but can’t get anything on him.
+I have been after one Mafia King for over six months but can’t get anything on him.

 Today’s the day I go into deep undercover work to make sure I bring him down.

 “Ok, here’s the deal.
 We want to take this Jackson guy down as fast as we can.
 Our office has been after him for eight years, but we can not ever get anything on him.
-Emily is going into deep undercover with his club tonight.
+Emily is going deep undercover with his club tonight.
 She will be working as a waitress at the Blue Moon.
 As soon as she walks out of this office, we cannot talk to her about anything.
 She will contact us when she is ready or able to.
-Her job is to get in with Jackson, try to persuade him to even go after her.
-If she can gain access to his organization, then she can give us intel on him to where we can maybe take him and all of the leaders down with him,” looking at the task force that is around him.
+Her job is to get in with Jackson and persuade him to even go after her.
+If she can gain access to his organization, she can give us intel on him to where we can maybe take him and all of the leaders down with him,” looking at the task force around him.

-I speak up, trying to assure everyone that I will do my best to stay safe but keep in touch as soon as I can.
-“Look, I know that I’m going into the lion’s den with this job, but my face is not published everywhere, so I’m changing my name along with my looks to ensure I’m not recognized, or my cover is blown.
-I have an appointment where my hair will be changed to black(now sandy blonde), they will show me how to put on my makeup to help me look different.
-I have taken many people down; they just haven’t seen my face a lot because I’m in the background doing all the work.
+I speak up, trying to assure everyone that I will do my best to stay safe but keep in touch as soon as possible.
+“Look, I know that I’m going into the lion’s den with this job, but my face is not published everywhere, so I’m changing my name and looks to ensure I’m not recognized, or my cover is blown.
+I have an appointment where my hair will be changed to black(now sandy blonde), and they will show me how to put on my makeup to help me look different.
+I have taken many people down; they just haven’t seen my face a lot because I’m doing all the work in the background.
 I’m known by my name only.
-The investigators that work for me always take the assignments then they are given to me.
-I have gone to great lengths to make sure my face isn’t over magazines or billboards.
+The investigators who work for me always take the assignments and then give them to me.
+I have gone to great lengths to ensure my face isn’t over magazines or billboards.
 Only my name.”

-That night, I walk up to a huge club that just opened dressed as a bartender.
+That night, I walked up to a massive club that had just opened a few years ago dressed as a bartender.
 The bouncer stops me while I give them my name Jasmine Woods.
-He looks at his list of new hires then nods his head.
+He looks at his list of new hires and then nods his head.
 As I walk into this massive place, all I can do is look at it in awe.
 It drips of money.
-Do I know there is a secret area somewhere that all the business will be held at?
-It will just take time to find it then gain access to all of the areas around here; turning around, a very handsome man walks up to me with a huge smile.
+Do I know there is a secret area where all the business will be held?
+It will take time to find it and then be trustworthy enough to access all of the areas around here; turning around, a handsome man walks up to me with a huge smile.

 “Hello, my name is Mateo.
 I am one of the head bouncers here.
 Who might you be?” he scans my petite body with a smirk.